 Log executed queries

-Executed queries is a feature that logs information about executed queries.
+Query history is a feature that logs information about executed queries.
 This allows users to browse a list of executed queries, search for specific ones, and re-use them rather than writing them again.

 The T-SQL of executed queries can be searched through the search box at the top of the window.
 Only queries that meet search criteria will be shown, and the corresponding keyword will be highlighted in the T-SQL preview panel: